 Nov.
 7, 1975: Officer E.H.
 Watson writes a report stating that when Poole was arrested in August 1974 that he was carrying a .32 Hopkins Allen revolver, .32 H&R revolver, and a .22 revolver but that all of those weapons were in police custody when Looper was killed.

 Feb.
 13, 1976: Less than two weeks before Charles Wakefield’s trial, Greenville authorities get Larry Poole to release his records from a New York methadone clinic.
 The records show Poole checked into the clinic on Jan.
 3, 1975, under the name Lawrence Scott.
 A handwritten counselor’s note said Poole was discharged Jan.
 27, 1975, and should not be admitted due to poor attendance.
 There is a typed note dated March 25, 1975, stating the same thing.

 Interested?
 Sign up today.

 Support Murder, etc.

 If you believe Murder, etc. is doing important work, please consider supporting its efforts with a small monthly donation to cover the costs of the research and production.

 Visit the Murder, etc. Patreon page today to help the investigation continue.

 The Other Word on the Street reveals for the first time that police built a case against a second man at the exact same time they were building the case against Charles Wakefield Jr.

 During the episode, Wakefield explains his discomfort around law enforcement, and his family describes the relationship their community had with police during their childhoods.

-Brad Willis this reveals the details of a second suspect in the case, one against whom the police built an elaborate case, a case they eventually had to work just as hard to dismantle.
+Brad Willis reveals the details of a second suspect in the case, one against whom the police built an elaborate case, a case they eventually had to work just as hard to dismantle.